 Tags

 Too many internal corporate IT organizations are consistently failing to deliver projects on time, or to budget or to deliver what the business sponsors have asked for.
-IT continually fails on deliver any tangible business benefits apart from maintaining the businesses dependency on computing.
+IT continually fails to deliver tangible business benefits beyond maintaining the business’s dependency on computing.

-IT will block, mismanage, exaggerate project complexity or otherwise run business projects off the rails frequently because the business requirements endanger the hidden agendas of senior managers or middle-managers in IT organisations.
-Relationships between internal IT staff and external vendors can reach levels whereby the IT managers may actually be appear to be more responsive to the concerns of the suppliers than the needs of their own business users.
-Whatever the motivation is, the outcome is that IT either invests miserably or not at all on IT projects that can provide business value.
+IT will frequently block, mismanage, or exaggerate project complexity, or otherwise run business projects off the rails, because business requirements threaten the hidden agendas of senior and middle managers in IT organisations.
+Relationships between internal IT staff and external vendors can reach a point where IT managers may appear more responsive to suppliers’ concerns than to the needs of their own business users.
+Whatever the motivation, the outcome is that IT either invests miserably or not at all in IT projects that can deliver business value.

-The negative impact of a badly chosen, badly executed and badly delivered IT project has far reaching ramifications, both for the business and for the fate of future IT projects.
-Most of the problems regarding IT failure can be found in the IT organizations themselves.
-All too frequently business IT projects that only require a modest budget are shunned in favor of big-ticket failures.
-IT organizations do not like simple, quick and effective, they do not see any justification in small and effective projects.
+The negative impact of a badly chosen, poorly executed and badly delivered IT project has far-reaching ramifications, both for the business and for the fate of future IT projects.
+Most problems with IT failures lie within IT organisations themselves.
+All too frequently, business IT projects that only require a modest budget are shunned in favour of big-ticket failures.
+IT organisations do not like simple, quick, and effective; they do not see any justification for small, practical projects.
 Many organisations feed their ‘overfatted’ infrastructures on unnecessary complexity, rampant bureaucracy and plain obtuseness.

 IT has been left alone for far too long, usually stuck between a rock and a hard place, IT has become an activity in itself, it’s sole task is its own survival, and its benefits to the business are typically negligible if not downright negative.
 In social terms, IT has become the rich-persons idiot child.